banner

 Because you have depended on your own strength and on your many warriors, the roar of battle will rise against your people, so that all your fortresses will be devastated.
 (Hosea 10:11b-14a, NIV)

-Are any of us rebellious teens or adults?
-The remedy for Israel and Judah is our remedy: plow and break up the ground of our rebellious hearts, sow righteousness [which is only available through Christ] and reap God’s unfailing love (more...).
-We must not go on in our rebellious ways or we will be disciplined or destroyed.
+Are we rebellious teens or adults?
+The remedy for Israel and Judah is our remedy.
+We must plow and break up the grounds of our rebellious hearts.
+That is repentance (more...).
+After Jesus Christ makes us righteous, we should sow righteousness to reap God’s continual favor.
+If we go on in our rebellious ways, we’ll be disciplined or destroyed.
 The time to act is now before judgment comes.

 God (as a parent) reminisces about earlier times,